decentraland/old-documentation/_posts/blockchain-integration/2022-01-25-transactions-in-polygon.md

 Gas fees are variable.

-## Were can I get MATIC to pay for transaction fees?
+## Where can I get MATIC to pay for transaction fees?

 One way to obtain MATIC is buying it through [the Account dapp](https://account.decentraland.org/).